react-bootstrap-table/react-bootstrap-table2/docs/table-props.md

 * `sort`
 * `cellEdit`

-Following is a shape of `newState`
+Following is a all available properties in `newState` object:

 ```js
 {